Israel places gag order on probe into oil spill that closed beaches and devastated wildlife

 The long-term damage from the spill is unknown, though experts have warned that the tar pollution could break down into invisible particles that can be absorbed into the air and drinking water.

-“Even if they manage to clean up what is visible on the surface, a large part of the pollution can sink to the bottom of the sea,” Ilana Berman, head of the School of Marine Sciences at the University of Haifa, told Channel 12 news.
+“Even if they manage to clean up what is visible on the surface, a large part of the pollution can sink to the bottom of the sea,” Ilana Berman-Frank, head of the School of Marine Sciences at the University of Haifa, told Channel 12 news.
 “Our form of energy use must change.”

-Aikhenbaum, the director of Greenpeace Israel, said that the oil spill was “a wake-up call for an Israeli government that has been heavily investing in oil and gas infrastructure that threatens our climate and sensitive terrestrial and marine ecosystems, among which are the unique coral reef of Eilat and the Dead Sea.”
+Aikhenbaum said that the oil spill was “a wake-up call for an Israeli government that has been heavily investing in oil and gas infrastructure that threatens our climate and sensitive terrestrial and marine ecosystems, among which are the unique coral reef of Eilat and the Dead Sea.”